Are you a beginner who has started your blogging journey and wondering what kind of blogging tools you need?

 Best blogging tool for On-page SEO to skyrocket your site rankings.
 (59$ per year)

 You have probably heard of plugins if you run a Word Press site.
 Plugins help to add more functionality to your word press site.

-After starting a blog, you need to have an SEO plugin installed to help you manage on-page SEO.
+After starting a blog, you need to install an SEO plugin to help you manage on-page SEO.

-There are various SEO plugins such as Yoast SEO, All in one SEO plugin that you can install on your blog.
+There are various SEO plugins, such as Yoast SEO, All in one SEO plugins, that you can install on your blog.

 I recommend Rank Math SEO since the plugin is free.
 The free version of the Rank Math SEO plugin offers many features that are instead paid for in the premium versions of other SEO plugins, such as Yoast SEO.

 You can post optimization features, keyword placement, density, and 404 monitors with the free version.

 For extra features in the premium version, you get a custom setup wizard, advanced schema blocks, local SEO integration, analytics tracking e.t.c

 I use RankMath Plugin on this blog for Search Engine Optimization; here’s my full Review of RankMath SEO Plugin.